bambusoft/ntvl/README.md

 In a nutshell, as OpenVPN moved SSL from application (e.g. used to implement the https protocol) to network protocol, NTVL moves P2P from application to network level.

-The main n2n design features are:
+The main ntvl design features are:

 - An ntvl is an encrypted layer two private network based on a P2P protocol.
 - Encryption is performed on edge nodes using open protocols with user-defined encryption keys: